Michael Kors Buys Italy's Versace Fashion House For $2.12 Billion

 When Versace's Twitter account posted a photo of new handbags as news of the deal emerged, the top response asked how the company could be "tweeting about handbags at a time like this?"
 Another user wrote simply, "Don't sell to Michael Kors."

-But sell they did.
+But sell it did.
 In addition to a mountain of cash, Versace and her brother and her daughter will receive 150 million euros (about $177 million) worth of shares in the newly united company.
 When the deal closes, Michael Kors Holdings Limited will change its name to Capri Holdings Limited.

 "We are excited to have Versace as part of our family of luxury brands, and we are committed to investing in its growth," said John D. Idol, the Michael Kors chairman and CEO.
 "With the full resources of our group, we believe that Versace will grow to over U.S. $2 billion in revenues."